Who We Are

 Daniel David Black

-Prior to his appointment at Rochester Classical Academy, Daniel David Black is Associate Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton College in Houghton, New York.
-Prior to joining the faculty at Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
-His background also includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).
-He also has extensive experience as a professional church musician.
+Prior to his appointment at Rochester Classical Academy, Daniel David Black served as Associate Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton University in Houghton, New York.
+Before coming to Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
+His background includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).

 Dr. Black holds a Bachelor of Music from Northwestern University (Evanston, IL), a Master of Music from Houghton College (Houghton, NY), and a Doctor of Musical Arts from the University of Arizona (Tucson, AZ).
 He and his family attend Grace Road Church and he volunteers with the children’s ministry.